ic-Solutions/advantage-seniors/_pages/testimonials.md

               <div class="servicpagehd"><a >Testimonials 5</a></div>
               <div class="bgtext">

-                <p>Compliments to Roshan Jacob and Soumya Laxmi for the excellent service and care they
+                <p>Compliments to Roshan Jacob and Soumya Lakshmi for the excellent service and care they
                   are giving to the elderly community.
 Well trained care givers and excellent service!
                 </p>